-KPIMG third party service organisations' GS007 (Guidance Statement 007 Audit Implications of the Use of Service Organisations for Investment Management Services), ISAE 3403 (International Standard on Assurance Engagements 3402 Assurance Reports on Controls at a Service Organisation) and SOC 1 (System and Organisation Controls) assurance reports (together "controls assurance reports" to understand the service organisations' processes and assess controls related to investment administration and custody; We obtained and read the Consolidated Entity bridging letters over the period not covered by the relevant controls assurance reports.
-We compared the information presented in the bridging letter for consistency with those in the controls assurance reports; Assessing the reputation, professional competence and independence of the auditors of the GS007 and SOC 1 assurance reports; Recalculating a sample of performance fee revenue based on the underlying contractual terms and product performance relative to the benchmark, such as the Reserve Bank of Australia Cash Rate, and checking the inputs t source.
-We compared to amounts recorded in the Consolidated Entity's bank statements; an Assessing the disclosures in the financial report using our understanding obtained from our testing and against the requirements of the accounting standard.
-Employee remuneration (included within staff r \$807m) Assessing the disclosures in the financial repusing our understanding obtained from our testing and against the requirements of the accounting standard.
-Refer to Section 1-3 'Expenses', Section 2-6 'Empl Compensation' and Section 5-6 'Share-based paym The key audit matter How the matter was addressed in our audit Employee remuneration is a key audit matter due to: • the size of the balance relative to the Consolidated Entity's results (67% of Our procedures included: • Enquiring of the Consolidated Entity and inspecting a sample of share incentive programs and other employee benefit plans to understand
+third party service organisations' GS007 (Guidance Statement 007 Audit Implications of the Use of Service Organisations for Investment Management Services), ISAE 3402 (International Standard on Assurance Engagements 3402 Assurance Reports on Controls at a Service Organisation) and SOC 1 (System and Organisation Controls) assurance reports (together "controls assurance reports") to understand the service organisations' processes and assess controls related to investment administration and custody;

+- We obtained and read the Consolidated Entity's bridging letters over the period not covered by the relevant controls assurance reports.
+We compared the information presented in the bridging letter for consistency with those in the controls assurance reports; - Assessing the reputation, professional competence and independence of the auditors of the GS007 and SOC 1 assurance reports; - Recalculating a sample of performance fee revenue based on the underlying contractual terms and product performance relative to the benchmark, such as the Reserve Bank of Australia Cash Rate, and checking the inputs to source.
+We compared to amounts recorded in the Consolidated Entity's bank statements; and - Assessing the disclosures in the financial report using our understanding obtained from our testing and against the requirements of the accounting standard.

+Employee remuneration (included within staff related and equity remuneration expenses of \$807m)

+Refer to Section 1-3 'Expenses', Section 2-6 'Employee benefits', Section 2-7 'Accrued Incentive Compensation' and Section 5-6 'Share-based payments' to the Financial Report